Are you SAD? Monarch expert shares ways to overcome the Winter Blues

 According to the Cleveland Clinic, a small percentage of the population — about 4 to 6 percent — may have SAD during the winter months.

-“It has to do with the loss of sunlight,” says Judith Chappell, MA, LCAS, LPC, CSI, CSOTS, a behavioral health therapist and practice administrator at Monarch’s Stanly County outpatient office.
+“It has to do with the loss of sunlight,” says Judith Chappell, MA, LCAS, LPC, CSI, CSOTS, senior behavioral health therapist at Monarch’s Stanly County outpatient office.
 “I have patients who will tell me, ‘Every year at this time, I get the blahs and I don’t understand this.’
 When the time changes and we’re spending more of our waking hours in darkness, people can be affected.”

 This can happen especially if you enjoy being outdoors, explained Chappell.
 “If you’re a person who’s been used to being outside all summer, the dark and cold can really make a big difference.
 For some people, it’s just really a stark contrast.”